Integrationasd/ground-detector-based-on-YOLOv4/README.md

 # ground-detector-based-on-YOLOv4

-N.B. some files are failed to upload, the code cannot run correctly
+N.B. some files are failed to upload, the code cannot run correctly at present
+     This is a part of a group project of a college course

 start_detector_Edit_video_mode.py
     This is a simple program to dectect scenes of a video